-Construction of the Proposed Project is anticipated to occur over approximately 3 months, targeted to occur between June and October, and would result in the temporary addition of pollutants to the local airshed caused by on-site sources (i.e., off-road construction equipment, soil disturbance, and ROG off-gassing) and off-site sources (i.e., on-road haul trucks and worker vehicle trips).
+Construction of tThe Proposed Project's construction duration would total is anticipated to occur over approximately 3 months in 2021, with some initial activities (i.e., access road improvements, site preparation, and mobilization) occurring as early as March, and in-creek activities targeted to occur between June and October, and Project construction would result in the temporary addition of pollutants to the local airshed caused by on-site sources (i.e., off-road construction equipment, soil disturbance, and ROG off-gassing) and off-site sources (i.e., on-road haul trucks and worker vehicle trips).
 Construction emissions would vary substantially from day-to-day, depending on the level of activity, the specific type of operation, and specifically for dust, the prevailing weather condition.
 Detailed assumptions used to estimate criteria air pollutant emissions are discussed above.

 Specific construction emissions anticipated from the Proposed Project are described below.
-Fugitive dust results from the exposure of earth surfaces to wind from the direct disturbance and movement of soil, as well as reentrainment from on-road vehicles, resulting in $PM{10}$ and $PM{2.5}$ emissions.
-Internal combustion engines used by construction equipment, haul trucks, and worker vehicles would result in emissions of ROG, NOx, CO, PM10, and PM2.5.
-Based on MBARD CEQA Guidelines (2008), ROG and NOx exhaust emissions from typical construction activities generally would not result in a significant impact because their emissions are already accounted for in the emissions inventories of the state- and federally-required air plans, and they would not have a significant impact on the attainment and maintenance of the $O_3$ AAQS.
+Fugitive dust results from the exposure of earth surfaces to wind from the direct disturbance and movement of soil, as well as reentrainment from on-road vehicles, resulting in PM10 and PM{2.5} emissions.
+Internal combustion engines used by construction equipment, haul trucks, and worker vehicles would result in emissions of ROG, NO_x, CO, PM10, and PM{2.5}.
+Based on MBARD CEQA Guidelines (2008), ROG and NO_x exhaust emissions from typical construction activities generally would not result in a significant impact because their emissions are already accounted for in the emissions inventories of the state- and federally-required air plans, and they would not have a significant impact on the attainment and maintenance of the O_3 AAQS.
 Table 4.3-5 presents the estimated maximum daily construction emissions.
 The approach to the emission calculations is discussed in Section 4.3.2.2, Analytical Methods, above, and additional details are provided in Appendix B.